 - Mis-managed anaesthesia: Anesthetic is a potentially dangerous and toxic substance if not applied to correctly to the patient.
 Potential injuries can include damage to the nervous system.
 If you have been injured due to the misapplication of anaesthetic, you can make a dental negligence personal injury claim.

-Clients are often curious about how much their personal injury claim may be worth.
+Clients are often curious about how much dental negligence compensation claims may be worth.
 The type of injuries you sustained will be taken into consideration when calculating how much you will be awarded if successful.
 The extent of your injuries, how long it may take for you to recover from said injuries, and any expenses you incurred as a result of the harm caused may also be taken into account.

 If you have been a victim of dental negligence, there are various steps that you can take to collect evidence that will support your no win no fee claim.
 This evidence should help to support your case.